MakeSchool/CCScrollingLayers/README.md

 Cocos2D versions of scrolling layers and scrolling lists.

+Examples created by Brian Chu
+Modifications by Brian Chu (see individual file comments) Parts of original source created by Sangwoo Im.
+MakeGamesWith.Us

 For both projects, read the example files!

 FreeScrollingLayer Example shows you how to make a layer that pans (moves) in 2D and which has pinch zooming and double-tap zooming.